JanCVanB/cs152model/README.md

 -----------

-We have structured our model as the canonical privacy problem, with a curator that protects a database from an adversary.
+We have structured our model as the canonical privacy problem, with a curator that protects a database from an adversary capable of making repeated query attacks in attempt to reconstruct the database.

 The Database
 ------------